-The bubble wrap industry has involved over the years from its humble beginnings, bubble wrap was invented in 1957 by Alfred Fielding and Marc Chavannes in New Jersey.
+The bubble wrap industry has evolved over the years from its humble beginnings, bubble wrap was invented in 1957 by Alfred Fielding and Marc Chavannes in New Jersey.
 They sealed two shower curtains together, creating a smattering of air bubbles, which they originally tried to sell as wallpaper.

 Pyrosales works with many different industries in every case we try to create an individual temperature solution for the client.
 Recently we assisted a Queensland based company, Brisbane Bubble Wrap who were having an issue with their automated production system.